taystantim/taylaportfolio/README.md

 The trial generated approximately $324 in incremental revenue over the 3-month period for Store 86, representing a 13% uplift in category sales.
 The trial effect exceeded 3.05 standard deviations above historical pre-trial variation, indicating a large and statistically meaningful impact.

-#### Recommendations
+#### Key Insights

-- Roll out the trial selectively to stores with similar customer profiles
-- Focus expansion on stores most comparable to the strongest-performing trial store
-- Use further trials to test pricing or promotional strategies
-- Continue monitoring performance to ensure consistent execution
+- Mainstream and Budget families contributed the largest share of chip sales
+- Budget customers purchased more frequently at lower price points
+- The trial produced statistically significant uplift in some stores

 #### Business Impact

-This framework provides a structured approach for evaluating retail trials with statistical confidence before large-scale rollout.
+Demonstrates how trial performance can be evaluated before rollout using structured analysis and statistical validation.

+#### Tools

+Excel, data cleaning, PivotTables, aggregation, control group analysis, confidence intervals

 # Forecasting New York Harbor Gas Prices